 Charlotte from Charlotte Elizabeth Bridal in Matlock

-Charlotte has recently opened a stylish, luxurious bridal boutique on Smedley Street in Matlock.
+Charlotte runs an award-winning, luxurious bridal boutique in Matlock.
 Her adorable two miniature dachshunds, Macy and Alfie join her at the boutique from time to time.
 If you’re local you might have spotted them in the window!
 I asked Charlotte to recommend some of her favourite dog friendly places to eat in Derbyshire.

 On the same street as Charlotte’s gorgeous boutique is The Newsroom Matlock.
 This micro pub specialises in real ales from interesting, often local micro-breweries.
 The Newsroom was awarded Pub of the Year 2020 by Matlock and Dales CAMRA so you can be sure of a great beer!
 There’s also a good range of gins and wines and contemporary décor – think wooden floorboards and exposed brickwork.
 The chilled atmosphere here is really popular with dog owners, just check out their Facebook page for lots more doggies and their owners enjoying a pint.